 Attia: “You the biggest problem with becoming friends with you?
 The life you lead is so outrageous, and yet I can’t tell a soul.”

 In his assertion, Attia mentioned the “fresh shipment” was bottles of metformin, a drugs he’d acquired.
-Epstein’s response included a photograph of an grownup lady, Attia said, and what adopted was “crude, tasteless banter.”
-He known as the trade, “very embarrassing, and I will not defend it.”
+Epstein’s response included a photograph of an grownup girl, Attia acknowledged, and what adopted was “crude, tasteless banter.”
+He known as the change, “very embarrassing, and I will not defend it.”

-He additionally borrowed an residence from Epstein in 2016, writing to Epstein’s assistant: “I go into JE withdrawal when I don’t see him…”
+He additionally borrowed an condo from Epstein in 2016, writing to Epstein’s assistant: “I go into JE withdrawal when I don’t see him…”

-Later that very same 12 months, he wrote directly to Epstein: “I miss you!” and “Maybe I need to visit you” in Palm Beach.
-In a separate electronic mail, he wrote about Epstein’s non-public island, saying “I need to visit some time…” In his assertion, Attia mentioned he by no means went to Epstein’s island.
+Later that very same yr, he wrote directly to Epstein: “I miss you!” and “Maybe I need to visit you” in Palm Beach.
+In a separate e-mail, he wrote about Epstein’s personal island, saying “I need to visit some time…” In his assertion, Attia mentioned he by no means went to Epstein’s island.

 Then got here the “P*ssy is, indeed, low carb” line, additionally sent in 2016.